stormchaserroleplaying/stormchaserRPG/Adventuring/Movement/ActivityWhileTravelling/index.md

 If the GM determines that the adventurers encounter other creatures while they’re traveling, it’s up to both groups to decide what happens next.
 Either group might decide to attack, initiate a conversation, run away, or wait to see what the other group does.

 ### Surprising Foes
-If the adventurers encounter a hostile creature or group, the GM determines whether the adventurers or their foes might be surprised when combat erupts.
-See chapter 9 for more about surprise.
+If the adventurers encounter a hostile creature or group, the GM determines whether the adventurers or their foes might be [surprised](https://stormchaserroleplaying.com/stormchaserRPG/Combat/TheOrderofCombat/Surprise/) when combat erupts.

 ## Travel Leg Activities
 In each travel leg, a character may carry out one activity of their choice.
 Some activities allow several players to work as a group.
 Your chosen pace of travel affects how easy it is to do things during your daily travel legs.